vasanthps/nw-test-runner/README.md

 # nw-test-runner
-Test runner for node webkit app with mocha
+Test runner for node webkit app with mocha and istanbul

 Why nw-test-runner?
 -------------------